Military Disney Tips

 Attractions

 The Hall of Presidents – A patriotic show featuring audio-animatronic versions of all the American Presidents.
 This is a 20-minute-long presentation in a nicely air-conditioned theatre.
-The show is more patriotic than fun, and youngsters may get antsy and over tired, hot adults may nod off.
+The show is more patriotic than fun, and youngsters may get antsy and over-tired, while hot adults may nod off.
 But I love this show (along with the American Adventure at Epcot).
-After a film there is a discussion of the importance of the Constitution from its framing through the space age.
-Then each president is introduced in order from George Washington to the present.
-The audio-animatronic figures behave in a life-like manner, swaying, fidgeting, whispering to each other as the show progresses and each acknowledges being introduced.
-After the roll call of the all past presidents, the animatronic George Washington gives a short speech, followed by Donald Trump standing and reciting the Presidential Oath of Office.
+After a film, there is a discussion of the importance of the Constitution from its framing through the space age.
+Then, each president is introduced in order from George Washington to the present.
+The audio-animatronic figures behave in a life-like manner, swaying, fidgeting, whispering to each other as the show progresses, and each acknowledges being introduced.
+After the roll call of all past presidents, the animatronic George Washington gives a short speech, followed by Donald Trump standing and reciting the Presidential Oath of Office.

-The Haunted Mansion (Genie+) – Ride through this haunted mansion and then the graveyard outside.
+The Haunted Mansion (LL Multi) – Ride through this haunted mansion and then the graveyard outside.
 Kids will enjoy the interactive items in the queue area.
-Once you enter you will be directed into a small room with a group of others and be sealed in.
+Once you enter, you will be directed into a small room with a group of others and be sealed in.
 This is the Stretching Room.
 Your Ghost Host will then introduce you to the mansion.
-Note at the end of this sequence the lights go out momentarily and there is a medium loud scream heard on the soundtrack, meanwhile Haunted Mansion aficionados in the group will scream out loudly themselves playing along.
+Note that at the end of this sequence, the lights go out momentarily (it is pitch black except for a dim light in the ceiling illuminating a swinging body), and there is a medium loud scream heard on the soundtrack.
+Meanwhile, Haunted Mansion aficionados in the group will scream out loudly themselves, playing along.
 This is the scariest moment of the attraction.
-Riders are then filed into a very dark queue area where kids who became anxious due the scream continue to build their fright.
-Once on the actual ride things calm way down.
+Riders are then filed into a very dark and tightly packed queue area where kids who became anxious due to the scream continue to build their fright.
+Once on the actual ride, things calm way down.

 At the end of the queue and you’ll board your Doom Buggy from a moving belt walkway for a tour of the mansion and the graveyard “outside.”
 The doom buggies will accommodate 2+ with small kids.
 You will see lots of unique visual illusions and audio-animatronic ghouls and ghosts.
 Beware of hitchhiking ghosts!